rNoz/opencl_embedded_tests/README.md

 - FACTOR: (float) factor to multiply each element
 - PLATFORM: (int) OpenCL platform
 - DEVICE: (int) OpenCL device
+- FILL: (str) INDEX|RAND to fill the initial vector with the indices or random data

 ```
 cd saxpy